 - And 26% of women aged 40 and 49.

-Throughout your life, you undergo hormonal changes and these affect the condition of your skin.
-It produces more sebum, clogs the pores of the skin and gives rise to inflammatory lesions.
+Hormonal acne is caused by fluctuating hormonal changes.
+The hormones that impact the condition of your skin are androgens.
+These male hormones are present in women in less quantity.
+Because of them, the skin produces more sebum, clogs the pores of the skin and gives rise to inflammatory lesions.

 The causes of these skin conditions are: